kirtisoglu/Mentor-Mentee-Matching/README.md

 Gender of the applicant

 *University*<br>
-The university of the student
+The University of the student

 *Department*<br>
 The department of the applicant